LaDilettante/minimal-mistakes/_posts/2018-06-18-dota-carry-concepts.md

 ### Maintaining lane equilibrium

 With 1 hour of practice, most people can get more than 80% of last hits in  a free, uncontested lane.
 The problem, of course, is that the enemy offlaners won't leave you alone.
-The key to maximize your last hits is to minimize enemy offlaners' disruption.
+The key to maximize your last hits is to minimize this disruption.

-You minimize offlaners' disruption by starving them of experience.
+You minimize the offlaner' disruption by starving them of experience.
 This is because offlane heroes tend to be significantly more powerful with levels.
 For example, Axe level 3 is much stronger than Axe level 1, thanks to 2 levels in spins and 1 level in call.[^1]  In contrast, carries scale with items, and thus tend not to have a power spike with early levels.
 For example, Anti-Mage level 3 and Anti-Mage level 1 are fundamentally the same.
 Therefore, if Axe and Anti-Mage are both level 3, Axe can disrupt Anti-Mage a lot more than if both are level 1.

 [^1]: Other traditional offlane heroes, like Centaur, Underlord, Dark Seer, Abaddon also have this power spike with early levels.

 You starve the offlaner of experience by maintaining the lane equilibrium.
 Never hit the enemy creeps except for last hitting!
 If you hit the enemy creeps once, also hit your own creeps once so that the lane equilibrium is not disrupted.
 Ideally, you want the lane equilibrium right outside of your tower range.
 This position lets you run back to your tower in case of ganks, while requiring the enemy offlaner to be far away from his tower's protection.

-Since the offlaner will inevitably mess with the lane, you need to know not only how to maintain, but also to dictate the equilibrium.
-To dictate the lane equilibrium to your liking, the most important factor is denying the ranged creep.
+Since the offlaner will inevitably mess with the lane, you need to know how to not only maintain but also dictate the equilibrium.
+The most important factor is denying the ranged creep.
 In each creep wave, the ranged creep deals a lot more damage than the melee.
-If a ranged creep survive after its wave, your subsequent waves will deal slightly more damage, causing another ranged creep to survive.
-In only 2 or 3 waves, the lane equilibrium will spiral out of control this way, pushing under the enemy tower, giving the offlaner the experience he desperately wants.
+If a ranged creep survive, your subsequent waves will deal slightly more damage, causing yet another ranged creep to survive.
+In only 2 or 3 waves, the lane equilibrium will spiral out of control this way, pushing under the enemy tower, giving the offlaner the experience under the tower's protection.

 BSJ explains in this segment how to deny your ranged creep by manipulating creep aggro.